dkhamsing/ios-asset-names/README.md

 Use a main folder to *store all assets* for the app (usually named `assets` or `images`).
 This may seem radical but it works in conjunction with [prefixing](#prefixing).

-* Another option is to use subfolders for each namespace but be aware that subfolders can create problems with asset name [uniqueness](#uniqueness).
+* An alternative is to use subfolders for each namespace, be aware that subfolders can create problems with asset name [uniqueness](#uniqueness).
-* For universal apps, this folder itself can be under a device folder (`iphone`, `ipad`).
 * If you are using [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html) introduced in Xcode 5, folders and names are created *automatically*.
 However it might be preferable to control the naming of assets (image sets), especially when collaborating with a designer.
 * For extra credit, check out [Structuring an iOS Project](http://www.sebastianrehnby.com/blog/2013/01/15/structuring-an-ios-project/) by [Sebastian Rehnby](https://github.com/sebreh).